Memories of Matsuko: Release

-Initial Release
+Initial release

 Memories of Matsuko was distributed theatrically in Japan on May 26, 2006 by Toho.
-The film won Miki Nakatani the award for Best Actress (along with her work in Lof and Christmas on July 24) and Best Actress at the Mainichi Film Concours and Japanese Academy Awards.
+The film won Miki Nakatani the award for Best Actress at the Mainichi Film Concours (also given for her work in Loft and Christmas on July 24th Avenue), as well as Best Actress at Japanese Academy Awards.
 The film also won Best Editing and Best Music Score at the Japanese Academy Awards.

 Home media

 The film has been released in the UK on DVD and Blu-ray by Third Window Films.